tteltrab/text-summary/README.md

 This module provides an API for making summary of text.

-The solution is based on the [https://en.wikipedia.org/wiki/PageRank](PageRank Algorithm).
+The solution is based on the [PageRank Algorithm](https://en.wikipedia.org/wiki/PageRank).

 ## Example